viktoriamahrberg/supercazzola/README.md

 # About

-**Supercazzola** which in italian means *nonsense*; "a phrase devoid of logical sense composed of a random set of real and non-existent words".
+**Supercazzola** which in italian means nonsense; "a phrase devoid of logical sense composed of a random set of real and non-existent words".
 Let's skip the pretentious talk about wine and just focus on really good wine!
-For us is it just about good, non pretentious natural wines from our firends in Italy and South Africa.
-They may be the avkommorna från stora klassiska vingårdar som nu experimenterar på egen hand, eller nya vingårdar som bara kör sin grej - så länge vi tycker det är gott are we proud to be your local wine provider in Southern Sweden.
-Beacuse we assure you - you *will* come back for more.
+For us it is just about good, non pretentious low intervention wines from our friends in Italy and South Africa.

-Natural wine, or low intervention wine as it's also called, are often described as "nothing added, nothing taken away.
+They may be the sons and daughters from the more classic wineries or new vinyard experimenting and just doing their own thing.
+Either way, they are making their own paths and pushing wine making into the future, experimenting on their own and providing us with outstanding wines.
+As long as we find it great, we are proud to be your local wine distributor in Southern Sweden.
-Wine as it´s purest.
+Because we assure you - you will come back for more.

 ## Business Goal

 Become the biggest importer of natural wine in Sweden.
-Targeting the people out there loving wine but may not necessarily not knowing so much about it.
+Targeting the people loving wine but may not necessarily know so much about it.

 ## Tone of Voice